craigargh/cfg-python/lesson_plans/session_2.md

 - This exercise introduces the use of `int()` when used in combination with `input()`
 - Students should use the code in the exercise as a starting point for their solutions

-## Block 2: Python Libraries
+## Block 2: Python Modulees

 3 minutes

-This block explains the purpose of Python libraries i.e. reusable code that someone else has written that you can use.
+This block explains the purpose of Python modules i.e. reusable code that someone else has written that you can use.
 This lesson uses the turtle module in the standard library.
 The Python Package Index (PyPI) is introduced in a later session.

 ## Block 3: Problem Solving (with Turtles)